eferrea/BCI-Master/README.md

 2. Run the task controller program TrackM

-3. Run the function BCI_loop.m inside BCImat with the following arguments:
+3. Run the function BCI_loop.m inside BCImat with the following arguments (add also subfolders of BCImat to Matlab path):

 * for the simulation mode:
 BCI_Loop(isBrain,neurons,BCI_update_time,delay,server_address,client_address,port)